Alpizar22/rag_cv/README.md

 ## Example Questions

-- "What is his Python level?"
+   "What is the candidate level on X skill?",
-- "What level is the person?
-Junior, semi or senior?"
+   "What is the candidate seniority?",
-- "What are the exact dates of their PhD program?"
+   "What are the exact dates of X?",
-- "How long have they been working at Outlier?"
+   "How long has the candidate working at X?",
-- "What is their current role and when did they start?"
+   "What is the candidate current role?",
+   "How many total years of experience?",
+   "What are the candidate main skills?",
+   "What education does the candidate have?"

 ## Architecture

 - **Document Loading**: PyPDFLoader for PDF processing
-- **Text Splitting**: RecursiveCharacterTextSplitter with 1000 char chunks
 - **Vector Store**: Chroma with OpenAI embeddings
 - **LLM**: GPT-3.5-turbo via OpenAI
 - **UI**: Streamlit with responsive layout

-## Improvements Made

-- Enhanced prompt for better date handling
-- Larger chunk sizes (1000 chars) to preserve temporal context
-- Caching with `@st.cache_resource` for better performance
-- Error handling and user feedback
-- Expandable sections to view relevant CV content